msperl00/Covid19-Tracker/README.md

 ## Version History

 * 0.2
-    * Various bug fixes and optimizations
+    * World Data Analitics
     * See [commit change]() or See [release history]()
 * 0.1
-    * Initial Release
+    * Initial Release and base project

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments

+Html, css and javascript basically.
+Also have knowledge about Vue 3(Composition API, Router, Pinia), Tailwind framework of css is a big help.